← All resources

 Cognism has world-class contact data.
 If your primary problem is "I need verified email and phone numbers," Cognism solves that.
 But it's priced like an enterprise tool, and small teams often end up paying for more data than they actually use.

 Firmbase is built for the opposite scenario: teams without RevOps, without engineering resources, without the budget for enterprise tools.
-You define your ideal customer profile once, and the system continuously finds accounts and surfaces the right people - without needing someone dedicated to maintaining it.
+You define your ideal customer profile once, and the system continuously finds accounts and surfaces the right people.

 How ZoomInfo and Apollo work (and why they might not fit smaller teams)

 The strength here is breadth.
-You get access to massive datasets, and if you know exactly what you're looking for, you can slice the data very precisely.
+You get access to massive datasets.

 The weakness: this is a list-building model, not a running system.
 You build a list, it starts aging the moment you create it.
-Three weeks later, half your targets have changed their tech stack, hired new people, or gone into a hiring freeze.
-You need to rebuild the list.
+Three weeks later, half your targets have changed.

 Clay: powerful, but requires technical depth